France Driving Guide

-Age requirements for renting a car is determined independently based on the policy terms of different car rental agencies.
-The age limit in renting a car in France is 18 years old minimum, but some companies may set it at 21 to 23 years old.
+Age requirements for renting a car are determined independently based on various car rental agencies’ policy terms.
+The minimum age limit for renting a car in France is 18 years old, but some companies may set it at 21 to 23 years old.

-If you are under 25, driving in France may cost extra fees ranging from €30 - €40 per day, which will probably not be included in your virtual booking payment rate.
-You will have to pay for it personally during the pick-up day but may also be restricted from renting some vehicle types.
+If you are under 25, driving in France may cost extra fees ranging from €30 - €40 per day, which will probably not be in your virtual booking payment rate.
+You will have to pay for it personally during the pick-up day, but may also give some restrictions from renting some vehicle types.

-You may want to avoid rate increase or high deductible in using your own insurance, so it would be better for you to avail of inclusive car rental insurance.
-This ensures maximum coverage if your current plan does not.
+You may want to avoid rate increases or high deductible in using your insurance to make it better for you to avail of inclusive car rental insurance.
+It ensures maximum coverage if your current plan does not.

 Insurance coverage rates include Value Added Tax (VAT), Liability Insurance, Fire Insurance Collision Damage, Theft Protection, Personal Accident Insurance, and Roadside Assistance.
 Be aware that there may be rental premiums for driving in France under 25 years old.
 Using major credit cards such as Visa, MasterCard, and AMEX when booking rental cars may offer some form of insurance coverage for your rental car.